verymeticulous/wikAPEdia/README.md

 - [Stop using brokers that halted trading - List of good, neutral (forced), and bad](https://www.reddit.com/r/stocks/comments/l8rhr3/weekend_gme_thread_homework_for_all_lets_stop/)

--If you are stuck on one of these brokers, I recommend you call up another broker to check whether you would be allowed to sell during the transfer process.
+- If you are stuck on one of these brokers, I recommend you call up another broker to check whether you would be allowed to sell during the transfer process.
 I am in the middle of a transfer and the receiving broker informed me that there will only be 2 days where I cannot sell (called the settlement cycle days) and normally takes a week to sell a common company stock from NYSE

 💎 Updated: [e-mail your representatives now!](https://medium.com/@BraveNewFilms.org/heres-how-to-contact-all-535-members-of-united-states-congress-call-email-tweet-20b8a1c54195)